A Novarica Research Partners Program™

 Effective communication between carriers, software solution and cloud service providers is critical.
 Carriers should thoroughly review the proposed change management and reporting processes.

 Response time for change requests and upgrades disappointed some cloud clients.
-SLAs for support and services levels should be defined in detail and thoroughly understood to avoid surprises.
+SLAs for support and service levels should be defined in detail and thoroughly understood to avoid surprises.

 Core systems are staying on the cloud